 With household debt in the UK having reached a hefty average of £14,000, there’s little doubt that debt has become a prominent feature of modern life in recent times.

 The recent shift in the lending market has also had an impact on consumers, who are increasingly likely to borrow money for a diverse range of reasons.
-We’ll consider three of the most prominent below, while asking whether or not these are examples of positive credit.
+We’ll consider four of the most prominent below, while asking whether or not these are examples of positive credit.

 1. Borrowing to Cover Living Costs